stastnypremysl/Mines3D/README.md

 * Uživatelská dokumentace.pdf
 It's written in Czech and it is rather pies of garbage than serious documentation.
 There are no ambicions to write a better one, because a user himself should understand the application. (one of tasks of game)

+## Contributing
+In very improbable case you wanted contribute anything in this code, it should be writted in a rational way and it should work.

 ## Author
 Přemysl Šťastný